box/boxcli/docs/ai.md

-  --fields=fields                        Comma separated list of fields to show --items=items                          (required) The items for the AI request --json                                 Output formatted JSON
+  --fields=fields                        Comma separated list of fields to show --items=items                          (required) The items for the AI request --json                                 Output formatted JSON --no-color                             Turn off colors for logging --prompt=prompt                        (required) The prompt for the AI request --save-to-file-path=save-to-file-path  Override default file path to save report

-  --mode=mode                            The mode of the AI request, should be 'single_item_qa' for one item or
-                                         'multi_item_qa' for multiple items

-  --no-color                             Turn off colors for logging

-  --prompt=prompt                        (required) The prompt for the AI request

-  --save-to-file-path=save-to-file-path  Override default file path to save report

 EXAMPLE